-While you may describe voluntary cost share in your budget justification, you should not include it on your Research and Related Budget.
-The Research and Related Budget should only include funds you are requesting from NEH.
+Do not include voluntary cost share on your Research and Related Budget.
+The Research and Related Budget should include only funds you are requesting from NEH.
+You may describe voluntary cost share in your budget justification.

 Peer reviewers will not consider any voluntary cost share in their evaluation of applications.